v1kaa/v1kaa/README.md

 ### ✍️
-🌟 "By changing nothing, nothing changes." 🌟
+🌟 We are what we repeatedly do.
+Excellence, then, is not an act, but a habit – Aristotle 🌟